civo/docs/content/docs/kubernetes/create-a-cluster.md

 - **Advanced options**

-  This section allows you to optionally configure advanced options.
-Including the Container Networking Interface (CNI) and Cluster type.
+  This section allows you to optionally configure advanced options, including the Container Networking Interface (CNI) and cluster type.

   :::note